Sweetwater Union High School District Data Breach Settlement

 Updated

-Individuals who received a notice in or around June 2023 that their personal or health information may have been compromised in a cyberattack involving Sweetwater Union High School District, may be eligible to submit a claim for up to $5,000 from a class action settlement.
+Individuals who received a notice in or around June 2023 stating a cyberattack involving Sweetwater Union High School District may have compromised their personal or health information could be eligible to submit a claim for up to $5,100 from a class action settlement.
 The settlement class consists of approximately 9,842 people.

-Sweetwater Union High School District has agreed to pay to settle a class action lawsuit for allegedly failing to protect sensitive personal and health information.
-The class action was filed after a data breach occurred in February 2023, during which an unauthorized third party accessed files containing names, Social Security numbers, financial account details, health care information, and other sensitive data of current and former employees and students.
+Sweetwater Union High School District agreed to pay to settle a class action lawsuit alleging it failed to protect sensitive personal and health information.
+The lawsuit claimed a data breach that occurred in February 2023 allowed an unauthorized third party to access files containing names, Social Security numbers, financial account details, health care information and other sensitive data of current and former employees and students.

 Who is eligible for a data breach settlement payout?